Every successful restaurant has one thing in common: they know exactly who they are serving.

 Next, let’s explore how to research and identify them with real data.

-Now that you understand the key factors that give you a broad definition of your target market, the next step is gathering real data to pinpoint exactly who your ideal customers are.
+Now that you understand the key factors that give you a broad definition of your target market, the next step is collecting guest data from multiple sources as the first step in defining your target audiences.
+This process, known as target market analysis, is a key step in restaurant and food business planning.

 Here’s how: